Estimated reading time: 3 minutes

 Fear of contracting the disease, coupled with curfews, lockdowns and quarantine, and their effects on daily schedules and workplaces, have produced various psychological effects.
 These include stress, depression, feelings of confusion, isolation and frustration.

-People have reacted differently to new stressful situations; some cope better than others.
+People react differently to new stressful situations; some cope better than others.
 This has meant a greater need for empathy on the part of leaders to help those they lead cope better.

-Empathy can be defined as the ability to understand other people’s conditions, thoughts and feelings from their viewpoint rather than your own.
+Empathy is the ability to understand other people’s conditions, thoughts and feelings from their viewpoint rather than your own.
 Albert Einstein said, ‘Empathy is patiently and sincerely seeing the world through the other person’s eyes.’
 He added that it is not learned in school but is cultivated over a lifetime.
 This means that as a leader, you grow in empathy over time.